badbatch/graphql-box/README.md

 `Client` to pass configuration options into each module.
 The cache manager, request manager and request parser are all mandatory modules.
 The rest are optional.

-The example below initializes the `Client` with a persisted cache with type cache control directives, a debug manage with a logger, a fetch manager with request batching enabled, and a subscriptions manager.
+The example below initializes the `Client` with a persisted cache with type cache control directives, a debug manager with a logger, a fetch manager with request batching enabled, and a subscriptions manager.

 ```javascript